-See the Calendar (Ise.ac.uk/resources/calendar) for further information about Programme Regulations, Course Guides, School and academic Regulations.
+See the Calendar for further information about Programme Regulations, Course Guides, School and academic Regulations.

-SCHEME FOR THE AWARD OF A TAUGHT MASTER'S DEGREE FOR STUDENTS FROM THE ACADEMIC YEAR 2020/21: FOUR UNIT PROGRAMMES
+SCHEME FOR THE AWARD OF A TAUGHT MASTER'S DEGREE FOR ALL STUDENTS STARTING IN OR AFTER THE ACADEMIC YEAR 2023/24: FOUR UNIT PROGRAMMES

 This Classification Scheme is approved by the Graduate School Board of Examiners.
-Last updated: August 2021
+Last updated: August 2023